 4. Before we start stapling the batting and fabric to the back of the board, it’s important to pay special attention to these holes on mine for wall mounting, and to the corners.
-Once stapled, I cut around these holes (seen here pic 36 2) so they’d be open to hang up the board.
-Also, you can cut out a lot of the bulk of the batting around the corners, so you don’t have as much material to fold over in the corners.
+Once stapled, I cut around the holes so they’d be open to hang up the board.
+Also, you can cut out a lot of the bulk of the batting around the corners, so you don’t have as much material to fold over.
 You can cut out even more than seen in the picture.
 Just experiment with the first corner and see what works!

 5. Start folding over the fabric and batting around the back of the board, and start stapling!
 I started on the middle of each side, and then put staples 3-4 inches apart down the side.
 I also kept to stapling to the sturdier frame around the board, instead of to the softer cork-part itself.
 Once you have one side attached, it’ll be a lot easier to get the other sides taunt.

 6. Once you’ve finished two adjacent sides, the corners can be a little tricky.
 I just tried folding the corner fabric like a present.
 It took a couple tries of cutting out extra batting to get it where I could get the staple to hold.